jt2002/TD-Query/README.md

-# td-query
+# TD Query

-The query.py is a Python script that issues a query to retrieve the records from Treasure Data.
-It utilizes Treasure Data's Python Client Library, and requires the user to specify database name and table name along with optional arguments.
+query.py is Python script that utilizes Treasure Data's Python Client Library to pull the data from Treasure Data repository.
+Database name and table name are required arguments.

 Please refer to the Help text for complete list of available arguments.